-Students are allowed to repeat a preparatory course up to Sophomore I standing (less than 45 credits).
-Students are allowed to repeat WRI 101 or WRI 102 up to Junior I standing (less than 75 credits).
+Students are allowed to repeat a preparatory course up to Sophomore I standing (less than 45 credit hours).
+Students are allowed to repeat WRI 101 or WRI 102 up to Junior I standing (less than 75 credit hours).

 Only the last entry of the repeated course is counted in the calculation of the cumulative GPA.